South Coast Walks & Historical Sites

 A beautiful, unspoiled coast path from the picturesque harbour of Kouloura to the Sarakinatika headland stopping at shingle beaches during the walk.
 3km, gentle undulation, approx. 2 hours.
 There is the option to extend the path if you wish.
 We stop for lunch at the Thomas' Place in Kalami where we can spend the afternoon by the beach or take a short walk to the White House which was once Laurence Durrell's home.

 Taking the ferry today, we journey by boat to Albania.
 Our guided visit includes the archaeological site of Butrint and free time in the town of Saranda.
 Lunch is included today.

 The Durrells, once famous residents of the island, inspired the Corfu Trail.
 We’ll follow a section of the trail today on gentle tracks and mule paths that are away from the coast with an undiscovered feel.
 Our walk today takes us through olive groves, between villages, with some lovely views and includes lunch at a local taverna.
 6kms, 100m ascent/descent, approx. 2.5 hours.
 If you prefer not to walk, you can explore the villages and folk museum.
-Returning to Corfu Town, we’ll visit Achilleion Palace, built by the Empress Elisabeth of Austria, and now a museum.
+Returning to Corfu Town, we’ll visit Casa Parlante, a 19th century noble mansion which comes to life to tell stories.

 Our morning is at leisure before we depart the hotel, making the short journey to the airport by coach.

 Departure dates for your selected tour